MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-tutorial-connect-to-the-samples.md

    ![Screenshot showing the Retail Analysis Sample Content tab with dashboard and report entries.](media/sample-tutorial-connect-to-the-samples/power-bi-new-report.png)

-3. On the **Datasets + dataflows** tab, you see the dataset named *Retail Analysis Sample*.
+3. On the **Datasets + dataflows** tab, you see the dataset, also named *Retail Analysis Sample*.

    ![Screenshot showing the Retail Analysis Sample Datasets + dataflows tab with the dataset entry.](media/sample-tutorial-connect-to-the-samples/power-bi-new-dataset.png)

 ## Explore your new content

 Now explore the dashboard, dataset, and report on your own.
 There are many different ways to navigate to your dashboards, reports, and datasets.

-If a tile was created by using [Power BI Q&A](power-bi-tutorial-q-and-a.md), the Q&A page opens when you select it.
-If a tile was pinned from a report, the report opens.
-If a tile was [pinned from Excel](service-dashboard-pin-tile-from-excel.md), Excel Online will open inside of Power BI.
-Some of these methods are described in the following procedures.
+- If a tile was created by using [Power BI Q&A](power-bi-tutorial-q-and-a.md), the Q&A page opens when you select it.
+- If a tile was pinned from a report, the report opens.
+- If a tile was [pinned from Excel](service-dashboard-pin-tile-from-excel.md), Excel Online will open inside of Power BI.

+The first two of these methods are described in the following procedures.

 ### Explore in Q&A

-THe Q&A feature in Power BI lets you explore your data in your own words, asking questions using natural language.
+The Q&A feature in Power BI lets you explore your data in your own words, asking questions using natural language.

-1. From your workspace, select the **Retail Analysis Sample** dashboard to open it.
+1. From your workspace, select the **Retail Analysis Sample** *dashboard* to open it.

    The dashboard opens, with a variety of visualization tiles.